xuyuwtu/FutureFeatureGenerator/FutureFeatureGenerator/README.md

 You can write * on the first line of the file, which will include all types.

-Each type has a version language version requirement, and if the set language version is not met, the corresponding code will not be generated.
 Each type has its own #if conditional compilation, and it will also check for `public` type definitions in all referenced assemblies.
 If the names match exactly, the code for that type will not be generated.

 The default modifier is `internal`.
 If you want to change it to public, simply add a space and the word `public` after the type you wish to modify.